Wildfires Impact Lung Health

 - Do not have campfires or use backyard fire pits.
 This adds to the poor air quality.

 - Make sure your medications are up-to-date and filled.
 Everyone with Asthma or COPD should have a fast acting (rescue) inhaler with them at all times.
-Learn how to take your inhaler using the best techniques.

 - Pay attention to air quality reports on your local news channel or websites: